-House Dems' impeachment hearing resumes after GOP storms secure area
+House Dems' impeachment inquiry hearing resumes after GOP storms secure area

 House Democrats' impeachment inquiry resumed Wednesday afternoon, after around two dozen Republicans brought proceedings to a screeching halt earlier in the day by storming into a closed-door deposition with a senior Defense Department official.